Ninja Gaiden

 The game stars Ryu Hayabusa, who is on a mission of revenge.
 The game’s story opens on a duel between two ninja, Ryu’s father Ken and an unknown figure.
 Ken loses and seemingly dies in the process.
 Ryu later finds a letter from Ken telling him to find his archeological partner Walter if he should ever fall.
 This seemingly simple quest soon spirals into a world spanning journey to save the planet from the Jacquio, a demon from another world who plans to use two Demon statues to awaken an ancient evil and rule the world.

 Ninja Gaiden on the NES is a completely different animal from its arcade counterpart.
 Rather than a side scrolling brawler it is an action platformer eerily similar to Castlevania.
 Like many I played the Nintendo game first but even with that coloring my perspective it is a much better game than the coin op.
-It’s not that the arcade game was bad, it was just generic.
+It is not that the arcade game was bad, it was generic.
 It is remembered more for its grizzly continue screen than anything else.
 The NES game is one of the best action games for the system and was also ground breaking for its cutscenes and elaborate story.
 Both of these elements are still enjoyable today although new players beware as the difficulty can be vicious.

 I made the comparison to Castlevania because it is very apparent.
 The UI is nearly identical and the game has many of the same enemy types, down to its equivalent of the medusa heads.
 Ninja magic is also performed the same, with ninjitsu replacing hearts.
 Candles are replaced with various icons that hold the numerous weapons and items.
 There are your standard point items, health potions, and the rare clock to stop time.
 The fire shield grants invincibility but at the cost of your current weapon.